HomeTravel GuidesWhere to Stay in Split (2026): 7 Best Areas by a Local...

 Where to Stay in Split (2026): 7 Best Areas by a Local Guide

-The fastest way to choose the right neighborhood in Split: start with the trip you want, then match it to the area.
+Where to stay in Split Croatia depends entirely on what kind of trip you want — the old town puts you inside a Roman palace but charges a premium, while neighbourhoods like Meje and Bačvice offer local life at half the price.
+The fastest way to choose the right area when deciding where to stay in Split Croatia: start with the trip you want, then match it to the area.
 For first-time visitors and short stays, Old Town wins.
 For beach and nightlife, choose Bačvice.
 For views and quiet, pick Meje.
 For authentic charm close to everything, go Veli Varoš.
 For value and space, consider Poljud, Lučac–Manuš, or family-friendly zones east of the center.
 Book early May–June or September–October for the best balance of weather and crowds.

 Split at a Glance: Quick Picks